-There are many dimensions to safe practice such as knowing about the policy context, best practice guidance, how to manage risk effectively, and the responsibilities as an endorsed practitioner.
-The Accreditation Committee expects the education provider to assure graduates have knowledge of safe practice in podiatric therapeutics by teaching students about the different aspects of safe practice in relation to administering, obtaining, possessing, prescribing, selling, supplying or using Schedule 2, 3, 4 or 8 medicines for the treatment of podiatric conditions.
+There are many dimensions to safe practice such as knowing about the policy context, best practice guidance, how to manage risk effectively, and the responsibilities as a student and as an endorsed practitioner.
+The Accreditation Committee expects the education provider to assure safe practice in podiatry scheduled medicines education by teaching students about the different aspects of safe practice in administering, obtaining, possessing, prescribing, selling, supplying or using Schedule 2, 3, 4 or 8 medicines for the treatment of podiatric conditions.